MRU-CSIS-2503-202101-001/course-resources/README.md

 Other questions not involving code can be tossed my way via email.
 If emails arrive after office hours, I may or may not respond...depends on how life is going at that moment!

+# Dates & Deadline

-# Important MRU Dates & Deadlines
+## Important MRU Dates & Deadlines

 |What|When|
 |---|---|